timothymeyers/NoOpsAccelerator/docs/Contribution.md

 ## Recommended Learning

-Before you start contributing to the NoOps Accelerator Bicep code, it is **highly recommended** that you complete the following Microsoft Learn paths, modules & courses:
+Before you start contributing to the Azure NoOps Accelerator Bicep code, it is **highly recommended** that you complete the following Microsoft Learn paths, modules & courses:

 ### Bicep